 We only collect personal information that is reasonably necessary for our functions and activities as a leading Australian hearing services provider.
 For example, we collect your name and personal contact details so that we can provide you with hearing services you require.
 We may also use this information to contact you after your appointment to check whether your hearing needs have been met, and to organise future appointments.
 So that we can provide you with the most appropriate services and care, we may also collect your health information.
 We will only collect health information with your consent or otherwise in accordance with the law.

 Where we use your personal information to send you marketing information by e-mail, SMS, MMS or other electronic means we may do so with your express consent.
 You may give us your express consent by, for example, ticking a box on an electronic or paper form where we seek your permission to send you electronic or other marketing information.

 You have no obligation to provide any information requested by us.
 However, if you choose to withhold information, we may not be able to provide you with the services or products that depend on the collection of that information.

 Security of personal information

 We take reasonable steps to protect all of the personal information we hold from misuse, interference and loss, and from unauthorised access, modification or disclosure.

 We will generally use and disclose your personal information for the primary purpose for which we collected it, or where you have consented to the use or disclosure.

-For example, we may use and disclose your personal information to the federal Department of Health and Aging where you apply for a hearing services voucher, your GP or a medical specialist.
+For example, we may use and disclose your personal information to the federal Department of Health where you apply for a hearing services voucher, your GP or a medical specialist.
 We may also use and disclose your personal information so that we can provide you with information about our products and services.
-You can opt-out of receiving this information by calling/emailing 1800 062 880 or firstname.lastname@example.org.
+You can opt-out of receiving this information by calling (03) 9264 9000 or by emailing firstname.lastname@example.org.